Sauna-Planet

 • Will additional electricity and plumbing be required?

-• Tools
+• Tools for construction

-• Electrical and plumbing work (if required)
+• Electrical work and plumbing (if required)

-• Seating
+• Seating for comfort and usability

 Each type offers unique benefits and considerations, such as:

-• Finnish Saunas: Finnish saunas are the traditional saunas with burning wood and a stove to create heat.
-They don’t require any electrical or plumbing work to function, as the heat is naturally generated.
+• Finnish Saunas: These traditional saunas use burning wood and a stove to generate heat.
+They typically don’t require electrical work or plumbing, making them ideal for an outdoor DIY sauna.
+The heat is naturally produced, offering a more ‘off-the-grid’ approach.

 Check Local Regulations